Desmond Patrick Costello: Manchester

-The allegations of spying
+Spying allegations

 While all the allegations surfaced after Costello's death, he was while still alive questioned about one incident which occurred while he was in Paris.
 In 1961 several people were arrested in London and charged with spying; all were later convicted.
 Two of them were a married couple, Peter and Helen Kroger, who had been living in England for six years and who had New Zealand passports issued to them by the New Zealand Legation in Paris in May 1954.
 Inquiries established that their real names were Morris and Lona Cohen, who had been part of a successful KGB spy ring in the US in the 1940s.
 They had obtained the New Zealand passports using forged documents.
 As noted, Costello had been the First Secretary at the New Zealand Legation in Paris in 1954.
 When questioned after the arrests, he denied any knowledge of the Krogers, and no further action was taken.
 As noted below, he was later accused of having issued the passports, thus in the eyes of his accusers proving that he was a Russian spy.

 In chronological order, the allegations are as follows.

 In 1981, Chapman Pincher published Their Trade is Treachery, which contained the allegation that Anthony Blunt had ‘pointed the finger’ at Costello ‘who might have been recruited as a spy’.
 Pincher's source was Peter Wright, formerly of MI5, who had interrogated Blunt over many years after he had been identified as a spy.
 (It is worth noting in passing that another of Pincher's claims here - that Costello was observed meeting a Soviet agent shortly before his death - is borne out by the MI5 file on Costello, which was made public in 2017.)
 It also contained the allegation that Costello ‘had signed New Zealand passports for Peter and Helen Kroger’.
 Inquiries later established that the passports were in fact authorised and issued by Jean McKenzie, the chargé d'affaires at the Legation, the only person there empowered to do so; but controversy continues about the role played by Costello, based on defectors’ accounts and handwriting analysis.